 Highlighted resources, selected by our expert team of staff.

-Recommended books on deafness in our collection:
+Recommended books in our collection:

 E-Journals & articles

 - The Politics of Holocaust Representations on Film – From the Peaceful Landscape to the Death Gaze: Resnais, Lanzmann, and Farocki by Marija Ratković (DOAJ Directory of Open Access Journals)

 - Exposing Violence, Amnesia, and the Fascist Forest Through Susan Silas and Collier Schorr’s Holocaust Art by Brett Ashley Kaplan (EBSCO host)

 The Libraries hold the archives of a number of art historians who were forced to leave Nazi-controlled Germany.
 These include a collection of letters from Johannes and Julia Wilde during the period they were interned and imprisoned by the British and Canadian authorities.
 The letters were gifted to The Courtauld by the son of the picture frame maker Paul Levi

 and Paula Fuchs.

 Libraries has recently contributed to AIM25’s Mapping Jewish London project, itself part of the wider Yerusha programme to unite Jewish archive heritage across European in a single online platform.
 You can explore the collections through the AIM25 catalogue and our